QLD Construction Site Accident Lawyers

-Experienced construction accident lawyers can explain your eligibility to claim compensation for a work-related injury that puts your physical or psychological well-being at risk.
+Our QLD construction accident lawyers can explain your eligibility to claim compensation for a workplace injury that includes cover for income and medical expenses.

-If you’ve experienced an accident at a mining or building site (or offsite in some cases), workers’ compensation lawyers can advise you on your entitlements covered by construction injury compensation.
+• If you’ve been injured on a construction site (or offsite in some cases), experienced workers’ compensation lawyers can advise you on your entitlements, including monetary compensation.

 Workers Compensation Claim Advice: QLD Wide

-Our personal injury lawyers offer a free consultation that can explain:
+If you have been injured on a construction site, our personal injury lawyers offer a free, no-obligation consultation that can explain:

 • Your legal rights